-• What steps/actions field office should take if SSCs/DSCs are pledged for securing loans?
+• What Steps/Actions SBP BSC (Bank) office should take if SSCs/DSCs are pledged for securing loans?

 Issuing office would mark the certificate "pledged" in favour of the institution providing loan besides, it should mark "stop payment" on the original application from Form "4-B'.